 In our opinion, fall detection is the most important feature of any medical alert system.
 When a fall detection device triggers, it automatically contacts the medical alert monitoring station on the wearer’s behalf.

 Most medical alert systems don’t offer fall detection as a standard feature, so you’ll need to spend extra to add it.

 More severe falls can prevent a user from reaching or pressing the emergency help button.
-Fall detection provides aid in instances where the user may be unconscious or otherwise unable to activate their wearable device.
+Automatic fall detection provides aid in instances where the user may be unconscious or otherwise unable to activate their wearable device.
 It takes the “What if I can’t call for help?” question out of the equation, which is why we recommend it so highly.

 Most medical alert systems don’t offer fall detection as a standard feature, so you’ll need to spend extra to add this feature.
 You can see the minimum entry prices for fall detection in the comparison table.

 Most medical alert systems use the same basic setup.
 There’s the main console, or base station, that connects through either a landline or cellular signal.
 These base units are lifelines that provide two-way communication to a medical alert monitoring center.
 The base station has a big emergency button and a two-way audio speaker that lets you communicate with the medical alert central monitoring center.

 By range, we mean how far from the base station a wearable pendant or bracelet will work.
 Choose a medical alert system that allows enough space to roam and live life.

 Some medical alert devices have GPS tech that lets the user leave the range of a typical base.
 Generally, though, at-home medical alert systems are the default.

 Cellular vs. landline

 Most medical alert companies offer both landline and cellular options.
 Landline options generally have lower monthly costs but limit your mobility to the range of your base station device.
 Cellular devices allow for a wider range of use and even function as mobile GPS devices as long as you can get a cellular signal.